andob/DeclarativeAdapter-kt/README.md

 ### Why DeclarativeAdapter-kt?

-1. Single responsibility principle: all the cell view classes have one and only single role.
+1. Single responsibility principle: all the cell view classes will have one single role.
 2. Decouples your row logic from activities and fragments
 3. Never write an adapter class again!
 4. No more boring, unmaintainable boilerplate code!